SmartterHealth/Virtual-Rounding/README.md

 - An Azure AD Security Group
   - This group should be empty, and will only be used for the patient room accounts.
 If provisioning manually, ensure all users are added to this group.
 It will be used later for licensing and in the flows.
+  - You will also need to setup Group Based Licensing for the Azure AD Security Group.
+Please assign an Office 365 license to the group and disable all assignment options except for Microsoft Teams, Skype for Business and Exchange Online.
+Detailed instructions for Group Based Licensing can be found here: [https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/licensing-groups-assign](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/licensing-groups-assign).
 - A CSV file with the desired Patient Room account information
   - Columns:
     - AccountName